 - the AcceptableMbsServInfo data structure including the MBS Service Information that is acceptable for the PCF;

 - if the PCF denies the update of the "Individual MBS Policy" resource based on local configuration and/or operator policies, the PCF shall reject the request within an HTTP "403 Forbidden" status code including the ProblemDetails data structure with the "cause" attribute set to "MBS_POLICY_CONTEXT_DENIED".
-At the reception of this error code and based on the internally configured failure actions, the NF service consumer (MB-SMF) may reject or allow, by applying local policies, the update of the corresponding MBS session; and
+At the reception of this error code and based on the internally configured failure actions, the NF service consumer (e.g., MB-SMF) may reject or allow, by applying local policies, the update of the corresponding MBS session; and

 - if the targeted "Individual MBS Policy" resource does not exist, the PCF shall reject the request with an HTTP "404 Not Found" status code including the ProblemDetails data structure with the "cause" attribute set to "MBS_POLICY_ASSOCIATION_NOT_FOUND".